-Recently there has been lot of movement on the market for newsreaders and news aggregator apps, and it looks like it’s nearing a point of saturation.
+Recently there has been a lot of movement on the market for newsreaders and news aggregator apps, and it looks like it’s nearing a point of saturation.
 Smaller contenders have either folded or got taken over by bigger competitors.
-Old Media is now also getting into the fray and launching their own newsreaders to reclaim the eyeballs they had previously lost to third-party apps like Flipboard, Zite or Prismatic.
+Old Media is now also getting into the fray and launching its own newsreaders to reclaim the eyeballs they had previously lost to third-party apps like Flipboard, Zite or Prismatic.

 The good thing about this situation: Simply replicating what everyone else is doing just won’t work anymore.
 Only those willing to take risks, experiment and try out new things can hope to create entirely new markets for themselves.
 Interesting times, for publishers, writers and readers alike.

 The first personalized newsreaders seemed like the perfect solution to the problem of finding relevant content in an ocean of noise.
 Their big promise: They would learn what their users wanted and then find this content.

 In many newsreaders, first-timer users are welcomed by a prompt to pick a number of topics they are interested in.
 The assumption is that people mentally organize their interests in silos like “Design”, “Finance”, “Sports”, “Politics” and want to choose what content the app puts in their feed.